Questions for Gun-Control Advocates

 Compassion & Common Sense

-In this article I hope to address the issue of the right to keep and bear arms, and do so in a manner that appeals to both common sense and compassion.
+In this article I hope to address the issue of the right to keep and bear arms, and to do so in a manner that appeals to both common sense and compassion.
 So often emotion is employed in an attempt to promote gun control, yet I would contend that compassion leads us to the very opposite position - that of the right to employ our own property to defend ourselves, our family, and our property.

-The questions and points below are prompts to engage clear-thinking and intellectual honesty, in the hope that an honest appeal to common sense and compassion will convince readers of the need to be defenders of the inalienable right to keep and bear arms.
+The questions and points below are prompts to engage clear-thinking and intellectual honesty, in the hope that an appeal to common sense and compassion will convince readers of the need to be defenders of the inalienable right to keep and bear arms.

 1. If we do not have the right to keep and bear arms, and the just powers of government are delegated from the governed, then how can an army or any agent of government keep and bear arms?